mitre/vulcan/README.md

 See `docker-compose.yml` for container configuration options.

-Documentation on how to configure additional Vulcan settings such as SMTP, LDAP, etc, are available on the [Vulcan website](https://vulcan.mitre.org/docs/config.html).
+Documentation on how to configure additional Vulcan settings such as SMTP, LDAP, OIDC, Slack, etc, are available on the [Vulcan website](https://vulcan.mitre.org/docs/config.html).

 ### NOTICE